 The all in one encounter.
 It can heal, HoT, buff, debuff, do damage and DoT so no matter which build anyone has this encounter is almost always picked.
 Another advantage this encounter has is that the best ways to use it is in normal and divine mode versions so that means you don’t have to waste your empowered version on it.
 The buff/HoT/etc lasts for around ~10s.

-Astral Shield - lvl 50 : Normal - “Create a shimmering shield at target location that improves the defenses of allies in its protective circle by 10%.
+Astral Shield - lvl 50 : Normal - “Create a shimmering shield at target location that increases the Damage Resistance of allies in its protective circle by 10%.
 With each rank: Damage Resist Buff +10%, Temporary Hit Points +15%”

 Divine Mode - “Allies receive Temporary Hit Points.”

-Empowered - “Astral Shield now consumes all stacks of Empowered to absorb a fixed amount of damage on each attack.
-This absorb is equal to 3% of your Maximum Hit Points for each stack consumed.”
+Empowered - “Astral Shield now consumes all stacks of Empowered to increase the Incoming Healing of all allies by 10% for each stack consumed.”

-A great support encounter that can increase the damage resistance by a considerable amount and help with mitigation of damage.
+A good support encounter that can increase the damage resistance by a considerable amount.
+After it's rework it no longer mitigates damage when empowered, instead provides extra Incoming Healing which makes this encounter not worth using as empowered anymore (my opinion).
 It has a small area of effect so you’ll need to learn where to place this encounter if you decide to use it.
 The shield last for around ~10s and the temporary hit points will last for a while outside of battle (could use more testing).